BiaPyX/BiaPy-doc/source/tutorials/instance_seg/cartocell.rst

 Model training
 **************
-**BiaPy** offers different options to run the **CartoCell** training workflow depending on your degree of computer expertise.
-Select whichever is more approppriate for you:
+**BiaPy** offers different options to run the **CartoCell** training workflow depending on your level of computer expertise.
+Select the one that is most appropriate for you:

 .. tabs::
     .. tab:: GUI